Sophie Leung

-Sophie Leung Lau Yau-fun, OBE, GBS, JP (梁劉柔芬; born 9 October 1945, Macau) is a resident of the Hong Kong SAR, Mrs. Sophie Leung had been a Member of the Legislative Council of HKSAR from 1996 to 2012, representing the textile and garment industry, and has been a Deputy of the National People's Congress of the People's Republic of China since 2003.
+Sophie Leung Lau Yau-fun, OBE, GBS, JP (梁劉柔芬; born 9 October 1945, Macau) is a resident of the Hong Kong SAR.
+Mrs. Sophie Leung was a Member of the Legislative Council of HKSAR from 1996 to 2012, representing the textile and garment industry, and has been a Deputy of the National People's Congress of the People's Republic of China since 2003.

-She is a director since the 1970s of a number of large textile conglomerates in Hong Kong with businesses extending globally, she and her husband, Brian Leung Hung-tak :zh:梁孔德, chairman of the Hong Kong Football Association.
-She founded Seattle Pacific Industries, a privately held company, which manufactures, markets and distributes casual wear under their own fashion labels such as “Union Bay” and “Sergio Valente” in the United States, with annual sales of over US$200 million.
-Casual wear bearing fashion labels owned by Seattle Pacific Industries are sold in over 3,000 outlets in the United States, including major high-end department stores such as Macy's, Nordstrom, Neiman Marcus and JC Penney.
+She has been a director since the 1970s of a number of large textile conglomerates in Hong Kong with businesses extending globally, together with her husband, Brian Leung Hung-tak :zh:梁孔德, chairman of the Hong Kong Football Association.
+She founded the Seattle Pacific Industries, a privately held company, which manufactures, markets, and distributes casual wear under its own fashion labels such as “Union Bay” and “Sergio Valente” in the United States with annual sales of over US$200 million.
+Casual wear-bearing fashion labels owned by Seattle Pacific Industries are sold in over 3,000 outlets in the United States, including major high-end department stores such as Macy's, Nordstrom, Neiman Marcus, and JC Penney.